Miyakoan language: Dialects

+A short description of the Aragusuku dialect (spoken in the southeastern area of Miyako Island and not to be confused with the Yaeyama dialect of the same name) was published in 2022 by Wang Danning.

+A descriptive grammar of Kurima dialect was published in 2024 by Alexandra Jarosz.

 Phonology

-The description here is mostly based on the Ōgami variant, the Central Miyakoan variant of the smallest of the Miyako islands, from Pellard (2009).
-There is additional description based on the Irabu variant, the Ikema-Irabu variant of the second largest of the Irabu islands.
+The description here is mostly based on the Ōgami dialect, the Central Miyakoan dialect of the smallest of the Miyako islands, from Pellard (2009).
+There is additional description based on the Irabu dialect, the Ikema-Irabu dialect of the second largest of the Irabu islands.